What Is Post-Weld Heat Treatment and Why Does It Matter?

 hydrogen diffusion prevents cracking

-Because hydrogen can remain trapped in a weld after cooling, post-weld heat treatment reduces cracking risk by promoting hydrogen diffusion out of the joint and relieving residual stresses that would otherwise drive hydrogen-induced cracking.
+Hydrogen can remain trapped in a weld after cooling.
+PWHT lowers cracking risk by helping hydrogen diffuse out of the joint and by reducing residual stresses that help drive cracking.

-You heat the welded component to a controlled range, often 900°F to 1,500°F for stainless steels, so the lattice gives up absorbed hydrogen more readily.
-That controlled soak supports hydrogen diffusion and strengthens cracking prevention without leaving you dependent on guesswork.
+You heat the welded component to a controlled range, often 900°F to 1,500°F for some stainless steels.
+The correct range depends on the alloy, thickness, code, and welding procedure.
+That controlled soak supports hydrogen diffusion and reduces guesswork.

 How PWHT Restores Weld Toughness

 When you apply PWHT, you relieve residual welding stresses that can drive cracking and reduce load capacity.
-You also recondition the weld and heat-affected zone microstructure, lowering hardness and promoting hydrogen diffusion so the joint regains ductility.
-Additionally, this process enhances the structural integrity of the weld by ensuring uniformity in material properties.
+You also recondition the weld and heat-affected zone microstructure.

 Stress Relief Benefits

-PWHT relieves the residual stresses created by steep thermal gradients during welding, reducing the risk of distortion, warping, and premature cracking.
+PWHT relieves residual stresses created by steep thermal gradients during welding.
+That reduces the risk of distortion, warping, and premature cracking.

 • Stress falls, so loads distribute more evenly.